Browser Use Integration

 - Python 3.11+

-- Browserless API Token (available in your account dashboard)
+- Browserless API token (available in your account dashboard)

-- LLM provider API key (OpenAI used in this guide; get your key from OpenAI's API keys page)
+- An LLM provider API key (OpenAI used in this guide; get your key from OpenAI's API keys page)

 Tooling